theshingstar030818/parse-push-plugin/README.md

 Phonegap 3.x plugin for Parse.com push service.

-Using [Parse.com's](http://parse.com) REST API for push requires the installation id, which isn't available in JS.
+[Parse.com's](http://parse.com) JS API has no mechanism to register a device for or receive push notifications, which makes it fairly useless for PN in Phonegap/Cordova.
+This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and allow a few essential methods to be accessible from Javascript.

-For Android, this plugin leverages Parse.com's Android SDK v1.7.1.
-This means GCM is used and the background process PushService is out.
+For Android, Parse SDK v1.7.1 is used.
+This means GCM support and no more background process `PushService` unnecessarily taps device battery to duplicate what GCM already provides.

 This plugin exposes the four native Android API push services to JS:
 * getInstallationId()